 R744

 High discharge temperatures can be a problem with transcritical R744 cycles.
 For freezer racks, compressor exit temperatures of 120–150ºC will be encountered even under isentropic compression conditions (Srinivasan, 2011).
 Girotto, Minetto and Neksa (2004) reported discharge temperatures as high as 200ºC for single-stage compression, and with two-stage compression with inter-stage cooling discharge temperatures below 140°C (which is commonly considered an acceptable value for the CO2 compressor).
-According to Srinivasan (2011) the benefits that are derived as a result are (i) operating each stage with a high volumetric efficiency, (ii) reduction of leakage across the piston rings, (iii) increase in isentropic efficiency of each stage, (iv) reduction of discharge gas temperature, (v) abatement of problems associated with lubricating oils and (vi) reduction in compressor work.
-These benefits should be balanced against (i) an increase in the number of cylinders and the motors, and (ii) the need for an additional heat exchanger for inter-stage gas cooling and associated increase in costs.
+According to Srinivasan (2011) the benefits that are derived as a result are 1) operating each stage with a high volumetric efficiency, 2) reduction of leakage across the piston rings, 3) increase in isentropic efficiency of each stage, 4) reduction of discharge gas temperature, 5) abatement of problems associated with lubricating oils and 6) reduction in compressor work.
+These benefits should be balanced against 1) an increase in the number of cylinders and the motors, and 2) the need for an additional heat exchanger for inter-stage gas cooling and associated increase in costs.

 Much of the research is theoretical and is very dependent on refrigeration system design.
 Almeida and Barbosa (2011) conducted a theoretical analysis of a two-stage transcritical cooling cycle using R744 as a refrigerant.
 They predicted that performance of the two-stage cycle was superior to that of the single-stage system by 15%.
 When the intercooler operated at about the geometric mean of the evaporating and condensing pressures, compared to the single-stage cycle, the coefficient of performance (COP) of the two-stage cycle is improved.
 Huff, Hwang and Radermacher (2014) theoretically investigated three two-stage cycle options for the CO2 cycle.
 They claimed that a two–stage split cycle outperformed all other options and showed a 38-63% performance improvement over the basic single-stage cycle.
 Sawalha (2008) used a computer simulation model of a centralised CO2 transcritical system with accumulation tank.
 Using two-stage compression in the centralised system solution instead of single-stage resulted in a total COP that was about 5–22% higher than that of the reference centralised system.